q3769/conseq4j/README.md

     ...
 ```

+As long as the all incoming events carry some kind of correlatable information that can be used/converted to a seqence key, you can probably make use of that with a conseq (and safegard your beer).
+Some examples of the seqence key are order id, shipment id, ticket reservation id, session ids, etc....
+Technically the sequence key can be any type of Object but good choices are identifiers that, after hashing, can group related events to the same hash code, and unrelated events into different hash codes, e.g. UUID, Long...
+The default hashing uses Guava; it should be pretty good but otherwise, you can provide your own hasher in `ConcurrentSequentialExecutors.newBuilder().withBucketHasher(myHasher)` instead of providing the `maxConcurrency`.

 Full disclosure, in a multi-threaded/concurrent system there are generally two approaches to ensure correct order of message consumption:
 1. Proactive/Prevent: This is on the technical level, making sure that related events are never processed out of order, e.g. by using a sequence/correlation key with this API as in Setup 3.
 2. Reactive/Cure: This is on business rule level.
 Sometimes we have to accept the fact that preventative messures are not always possible, and assume at the time of processing things can be out of order already.
 Now the job is to "cure" the order based on business rules, after the fact.
 This can be much more complex both in terms of coding and runtime performance.
 E.g. In Setup 2, a history/persistent-store check on the time stamps of all the events for the same order in question could help put things back in order.